apache/iotdb/docs/UserGuide/Administration-Management/Administration.md

 result set.
 For example, `root.sg.d.*` is a sub pattern of `root.sg.*.*`, while `root.sg.**` is not a sub pattern of `root.sg.*.*`.
 When a user is granted privilege on a pattern, the pattern used in his DDL or DML must be a sub pattern of the privilege pattern, which guarantees that the user won't access the timeseries exceed his privilege scope.

+### Permission cache

+In distributed related permission operations, when changing permissions other than creating users and roles, all the cache information of `dataNode` related to the user (role) will be cleared first.
+If any `dataNode` cache information is clear and fails, the permission change task will fail.